microsoft/vstest-docs/RFCs/0032- Extensions versioning attribute.md

 # 0032 Extensions versioning attribute

 # Summary
-This document explain how to use the `TestExtensionTypesAttribute` and `TestExtensionTypesV2Attribute` to handle the versioning for every the platform extension.
+This document explain how to use the `TestExtensionTypesAttribute` and `TestExtensionTypesV2Attribute` to handle the versioning for every platform extension.

 # Motivation
 The test platform offers many extensions points like custom test adapters, test execution providers, data collectors, etc...